 No matter what your previous experiences might tell you, you are good enough for the life of your dreams!

 You can be happy, have a beautiful healthy body, thrive in a positive relationship with a good person who loves you, and have enough beautiful friends around.
-And, you don’t need to sacrifice any of it if you also want career success and/or travel the world.
+And, you don’t need to sacrifice any of it if you also want career success and/or to travel the world.

 You can have everything you want because you are an amazing human being.
 I don’t know you but I’m sure that bad people wouldn’t read my blog or care about a positive mindset.
 If you are on this page, you already have love and light inside you, and this is the type of person who I believe deserves the best!